microsoftgraph/msgraph-sdk-powershell/src/Calendar/Calendar/docs/v1.0-beta/Remove-MgGroupEventExtension.md

 # Remove-MgGroupEventExtension

 ## SYNOPSIS
-Delete navigation property extensions for groups
+The collection of open extensions defined for the event.
+Nullable.

 ## SYNTAX